costantinobudroni/measurement_simulability/README.md

 - `joblib`: for parallelization

 ### Optimization
-To run the optimization, choose the parameter Ngrid to fix the number of grid points in every direction.
+To run the optimization, first choose the parameter Ngrid in sim_2_grid_sdp.py to fix the number of grid points in every direction.